 The Centers for Medicare & Medicaid Services (CMS) offers several programs.
 Over time, the benefits and eligibility requirements of these programs can change, and some benefits differ from State to State.
 Check with CMS or the individual programs directly for the most recent information.

 Medicare is a Federal Government health insurance program that pays some medical costs for people age 65 and older, and for all people with late-stage kidney failure.
 It also pays some medical costs for those who have gotten Social Security Disability Income (discussed later) for 24 months.
-It does not cover ongoing personal care at home.
+It does not cover ongoing personal care at home, assisted living, or long-term care.
 Here are brief descriptions of what Medicare will pay for:

 Medicare Part A:

 - Hospital costs after you pay a certain amount, called the "deductible"

 - Short stays in a nursing home to get care for a hospital-related medical condition

 - Hospice care in the last 6 months of life

 Medicare Part B:

 - Part of the costs for doctor's services, outpatient care, and other medical services that Part A does not cover

 - Some preventive services, such as flu shots and diabetes screening